mattzipan/gatsby-plugin-mailchimp/README.md

 ## Edit: 09/09/2019
-This fork solved errors in the Gatsby2 build process that are occuring with the officlial repo.
+This fork solves errors in the Gatsby2 build process that are occuring with the officlial repo.
 Below additional info on the repo.

 ## Subscribe emails to your Mailchimp list